Call (0115) 931 51 71 to talk to us about your situation

 Family Requests Inquest after Death in Hospital

 Mrs Welch was admitted to Leicester General Hospital with a history of heart problems and cellulitis (a serious skin condition).
 She was suffering from fluid retention and she had gained weight.
-Mrs Welch’s GP recommended that she should go to hospital so she could monitored and treated.
-She expected to receive IV medication as she had been told this was likely to have better results than oral medication.
+Mrs Welch’s GP recommended that she should go to hospital so she could monitored and treated where she expected to receive IV medication.
+The doctor told her IV treatment was likely to have better results than oral medication.

 Unfortunately, senior doctors did not have a lot of input into Mrs Welch’s care and someone changed her medication.
-She was transferred to outlying wards over the next two weeks.
+Staff at the hospital transferred her to outlying wards over the next two weeks.
 Mrs Welch’s family soon realised that the consultants who were treating their mother did not visit her ward very often.

 On the morning of Mrs Welch’s death her daughter and son-in-law, Linda and David Rowe, were travelling to the hospital with a letter of complaint.
-The family was shocked when the hospital told them that Mrs Welch had died.
-They invited the Coroner to investigate her death because they wanted to find out if her death could have been avoided.
+Although the family was concerned about her treatment, they did not realise how ill she was.
+They were shocked when the hospital said that Mrs Welch had died.
+They began the Inquest process and asked the Coroner to investigate her death because they wanted to find out if her death could have been avoided.

 The Inquest